 - and other timely and relevant topics.

-In response to the Illinois Governor's stay-at-home order which went into effect March 21–April 7, Lake Forest Library is now temporarily closed until further notice.
+In response to the Illinois Governor's stay-at-home order which went into effect March 21–April 7, the Lake Forest Library building is now temporarily closed until further notice.

 The DVD2GO machine was taken offline Friday, March 20, 2020.
 Due dates on discs currently checked out will be extended.
 No returns are being accepted at this time.

 The Library continues to provide support for Library eResource use or general reference questions.
 Patrons can contact our librarians via the contact form on this website, by emailing email@example.com, or leaving a voicemail at 847.810.4610.

 Lake Forest Library is canceling all programs and temporarily closing the building to public access starting at 5:00 pm on Saturday, March 14, and will offer restricted services Monday–Saturday, March 16–31 in support of COVID-19 prevention efforts.
 This decision follows our ongoing conversations with the City of Lake Forest, local health officials, and the announcement that Lake Forest schools will be closed through April 3.

 These safety measures are being taken out of concern for the health and safety for our community, not due to any known exposure.
 All Library users registered for canceled programs are being notified.
 The Library will extend due dates on all currently checked out materials until April 1.
 Patrons do not need to return anything while the building is closed.

 As of today, we plan to reopen on Wednesday, April 1.
 We will continue to monitor the situation and reassess as more information becomes available.